Effective January 1, 2018

 - Print off and complete the application form

-- It may be dropped off or mailed to:
+- It may be dropped off or mailed, with payment (cheque or cash) to:

 Enforcement Services (the RCMP detachment)